farisaziz12/web-core/README.md

 const auth = new Auth(config);

 // LOGIN
-// The auth.login method returns a promise with the firebase user data auth.login(email, password)
+auth.login(email, password)
     .then((userData) => console.log(userData))
     .catch((error) => console.error(error));

+// The auth.login method returns a promise with the firebase user data

 // SIGN UP
-/* The auth.signUp method returns a promise with the user data and sends a confirmation email using firebase if the password and password confirmation match
-*/
 auth.signUp(email, password, passwordConfirmation)
     .then((userData) => console.log(userData))
     .catch((error) => console.error(error));

-/* if no password confirmation is provided or the passwords do not match an error is thrown and the user is not signed up
+/* The auth.signUp method returns a promise with the user data and sends a confirmation email using firebase if the password and password confirmation match
 */

 // SIGN UP ERROR EXAMPLE
 auth.signUp("user@test.com", "password", "pswrd")
     .then((userData) => console.log(userData))
     .catch((error) => console.error(error)); // => Error: Passwords do not match

+/* If no password confirmation is provided or the passwords do not match an error is thrown and the user is not signed up
+*/

+// SIGN OUT
+auth.signOut()
+    .then((response) => console.log(response)) // response => { success: true }
+    .catch((error) => console.error(error));

+/* On successful firebase sign out the auth.signOut method returns a promise which resolves to a success object
+*/
 ```